BCars-SA/knowledge/vps/setup-ubuntu/readme.md

 ## 🌐 Environment Variables

-- `SSH_ADMIN_IPS`: Comma-separated list of IP addresses/CIDR blocks for SSH password access
+- `ALLOWED_SSH_ADMIN_IPS`: Comma-separated list of IP addresses/CIDR blocks for SSH password access
+- `SSH_PORT`: Custom SSH port if you want to change the default 22
+- `ALLOWED_HTTP_IPS`: Comma-separated list of IP addresses/CIDR blocks for authorized IPs for HTTP(S) incoming traffic

 ## 🔒 Security Notes

-- Always use specific IP ranges instead of allowing global access
+- Always use specific IP ranges instead of allowing global access (for SSH and HTTP(S))
 - Keep your SSH private keys secure
 - Use different from default SSH port 22 for "security through obscurity"
 - Regularly update the allowed IP list